 4WD MODIFICATIONS - TECH TORQUE

 It’s accepted wisdom that there’s no alternative to the diesel for heavy duty 4WD tasks.
-Two highly-qualified US researchers disagree and have come up with a petrol-fuelled alternative.
+Two highly-qualified US researchers disagreed and came up with a petrol-fuelled alternative in 2017.
 The editor sourced this MIT Energy Initiative report.

 As diesel engine makers struggle to meet increasingly demanding emissions laws, vehicle buyers are looking for lower-cost, less maintenance-intensive alternatives.
 Could the petrol engine make a return to heavy-duty 4WDing?